 - anxiety or depression related to the pain

-Endometriosis is a progressive, chronic condition and can affect all ages, including teenagers.
-It is often painful but there are effective treatments that may relieve the symptoms of endometriosis.
+Endometriosis is a progressive, chronic condition that can start at puberty and continue through to old age.
+It can be painful and debilitating but there are effective treatments that may relieve the symptoms of endometriosis.
 For more information on tips to self-manage the symptoms of endometriosis, visit Endozone, developed through funding contributions from the government.

 For more information about endometriosis see healthdirect.